memosasoft/image-hunter/README.md

 DOWNLOAD_EVERYTHING = ON

 Also watch these parameters.
-Images under 1500 kb a not very intresting aand lack resolution.
+Images under 1500 kb are not very interesting and lack resolution.

 MAX_WORKSPACE_SIZE = 900000
 MIN_IMAGE_SIZE = 5000
 MIN_QUALITY_IMAGE_SIZE = 30000

+The best strategy is to download everything and then let the intelligence make the best selection it can.

+The images that are not selected by AI are stored in the workspace directory in the archives folder.
 The scraper-spider then makes a selection thanks to the AI tools that are still being developed.
+The user can then look in the workspace at images that were not selected by the user but that may be interesting.

+Again the strengths comes archiving.
 **AI STRATEGIES**

-It verifies many thing like : tag info, path keywords, image keywords, page content and more...
+It verifies many things like : tag info, path keywords, image keywords, page content and more...

 The only thing missing is the VISION module.

-It is every day more and and more a smart image scraper-spider and basic search engine.
+It is every day more and more a smart image scraper-spider and basic search engine.
+But it is getting more complexe and bugs are being split in.

-But it is getting more complexe and bugs are being slipts in.
-Still need more testing and developpement.
+Still need more testing and development.
 **Search Engine**

 It uses Google, Bing and Yahoo.